-From a mandatory perspective, Class B Ordinary Shares automatically converted and immediately be treated as Class A Ordinary Shares in the following circumstances:
+From a mandatory perspective, Class B Ordinary Shares will automatically be converted and immediately treated as Class A Ordinary Shares in the following circumstances:

-•where any of the Class B Ordinary Shares cease to be beneficially owned at any time by Dr. Ali Parsadoust or any of his permitted transferees;
+●where any of the Class B Ordinary Shares cease to be beneficially owned at any time by Dr. Ali Parsadoust or any of his permitted transferees; or

 The Babylon Articles also contain a series of optional conversion mechanics for the Class B Ordinary Shares, primarily that a holder of Class B Ordinary Shares is entitled at any time to convert all (or part) of their holding of fully-paid Class B Ordinary Shares to the same number of fully paid Class A Ordinary Shares by delivering to the company (or its representative) written notice of such conversion (and in the case of a certificated share, the certificate(s) representing the Class B Ordinary Shares to be converted).

 On November 1, 2022, all of the issued and outstanding Class B Ordinary Shares were converted to Class A Ordinary Shares.
 The company has agreed to use its commercially reasonable efforts to amend the Babylon Articles to remove the provisions related to the Class B Ordinary Shares, and to include a proposal to eliminate the Class B Ordinary Share provisions in the proxy statement for the 2023 Annual General Meeting of Shareholders.